AWS IAM: Architecting Identity, Access, and Authorization at Scale

 Security

-• Review permissions regularly: Use IAM Access Analyzer to identify unused permissions
+• Audit permissions regularly using IAM Access Analyzer to identify unused or excessive grants

 Cost Optimization

-• IAM is free: No cost for users, groups, roles, or policies
+• IAM itself is entirely free — there is no charge for users, groups, roles, or policies

-• Multiple admin users: Don't depend on a single admin user
+• Maintain multiple admin users — never depend on a single administrative identity

-• Service Control Policies (SCPs): For multi-account organizations
+• Implement Service Control Policies for multi-account organizations managed through AWS Organizations

 Operational Excellence